U.S., South Korea may scale back military training over coronavirus concerns

 The growing concern about the coronavirus’ impact on U.S. and South Korean military activities comes against the backdrop of strains in bilateral ties over U.S. calls for South Korea to offset more U.S. defense costs.

-Both sides appear at an impasse.
+Both sides appear to be at an impasse on the issue.

 Esper told reporters after the talks on Monday that “shouldering the cost of our common defense cannot fall disproportionately to the American taxpayer.”
 Jeong acknowledged that talks were at a “standstill.”